Palestinians: Israel deliberately killed Al Jazeera reporter | Law-Order

 The PA has refused to hand over the bullet to Israel or cooperate with it in any way, saying Israel cannot be trusted to investigate its own conduct.
 Rights groups say Israel has a poor record of investigating when security forces shoot Palestinians, with cases often languishing for months or years before being quietly closed.

 The PA administers parts of the Israeli-occupied West Bank.
 Hussein Al Sheikh, a top Palestinian official, said Thursday's report would be shared with the US administration.
-Copies will also be delivered to her family and to Al Jazeera, he said.
+Copies will also be delivered to Abu Akleh's family and to Al Jazeera, he said.

 The severe distrust means the Israeli and Palestinian investigations into Abu Akleh's death are unfolding separately, with neither likely to accept any conclusions reached by the other.